Keith Jackson (tight end): NFL career statistics

+Regular season

 After football

 Jackson was a color commentator on radio broadcasts for the Arkansas Razorbacks, but is now retired.
-His eldest son, Keith Jackson, Jr., played defensive line at Arkansas and was selected by the St. Louis Rams in the 2007 NFL Draft.
+His eldest son, Keith Jackson Jr., played defensive line at Arkansas and was selected by the St. Louis Rams in the 2007 NFL draft.
 His younger son, Koilan, played wide receiver at Arkansas; however announced his retirement from college football (due to injuries) on August 25, 2021.
-Jackson is not related to the ABC sportscaster of the same name.

 In November 2012, Jackson was named as a 2013 recipient of the NCAA Silver Anniversary Award, presented each year to six distinguished former college student-athletes on the 25th anniversary of the completion of their college sports careers.

 Jackson is also the founder of P.A.R.K., Positive Atmosphere Reaches Kids, a non-profit organization and an outreach program for inner city youths in Little Rock.